Zendrive Tackles Distractions While Driving

 Both the regulatory and safety hurdles can be addressed with Zendrive’s tool.
 It’s easy to see how this technology might be ported over to an “AI-powered autonomous vehicle” as an objective way to measure safety in autonomous vehicles and even perform relative safety comparisons .
 Would you ride in a low-cost carrier that had a worse safety record (algorithms trained on less data as an example) to save a few bucks?
 Some people would probably be up for that, but if the safety level breaches a certain regulatory threshold then the company loses their license for operating autonomous cars on roadways.
 In order for this to happen, Zendrive needs to work with the government and make adoption mandatory.
 That’s why they brought in this guy:

 The first thing we thought after reading his bio was, how can an increase in walkers and bikers lead to fewer casualties?
 Here’s the actual study they did to prove that, though if you’ve ever driven in a faraway land called Africa, you would know that in emerging markets that’s just not true whatsoever.
-At any rate, now Mr. Budnick can take the results of studies like those produced by Milliman and use them to convince the government that Zendrive’s software is a key piece in the regulatory puzzle that autonomous driving is presently.
+At any rate, now Mr. Budnick can take the results of studies like those produced by Milliman and use them to convince the government that Zendrive’s software is a key piece in the regulatory puzzle that autonomous driving is presenting.
 Why not get a jump on the crowds and download one of the apps yourself?

 Update 9/19/2017 – Zendrive put out a very interesting mapping tool so you can see how safe people drive around the schools you frequent.
 Check it out.